Hire an SEO Agency

 The one thing DIY SEO has over agencies: deep knowledge of your business, your customers, and your rivals.
 The best content, case studies, and service page copy comes from the owner's head, not a content brief.
 The hybrid model that works: own the content (interviews, stories, job-site write-ups) and outsource the work (keyword research, on-page work, technical SEO, link building).
 That mix usually beats pure DIY and pure agency.

-The sunk-cost trap to avoid
+The sunk-momentum trap to avoid

-The most costly version of DIY SEO is the one where a contractor spends 6–9 months learning, gets so-so results, then hires an agency anyway.
-That contractor has paid twice, once in time, once in cash.
+The most painful version of DIY SEO is the one where a contractor spends 6–9 months learning, gets so-so results, then hires an agency anyway.
+That contractor has paid twice, once in time, once in momentum.
 They lost the head start to whichever rival hired an agency on day one.
 If you lean toward DIY, set a hard 90-day rule: clear ranking movement by day 90 or move on.

 Common Questions.